SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Restoring dependencies

 Because third party dependencies are not stored in the source control, you need to restore those before starting to build the project.
-To do so add a `npm` task and set the command to `install`.
+To do so add a `npm` task and set the Command to `custom` and the Command and arguments to `ci`.
 ![installing dependencies](../../images/azure-devops-spfx-03.png)

 ### Executing Unit Tests